 Still trying to refurbish the Boxford AUD.

-The Cross slide has several thou of movement, mainly in the middle of
+The Cross slide has several thou of movement, mainly in the middle of the travel.

-forwards and it seems to be play between the leadscrew thrust bearing and the saddle itself.
+The entire slide including the leadscrew can be pulled backwards and forwards and it seems to be play between the leadscrew thrust bearing and the saddle itself.

 Is there any way to tighten this up?

 Someone suggested that I adjusted the cross slide dial, but it seems immovable longitudinally on its shaft, though it can rotate to reset a zero.